MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ## Deploy

 You're done developing your app!
-You've been working in the StackMob development environment and you now want to get everything into the production environment.
+You've been working in the StackMob development environment, and you now want to get everything into the production environment.
 StackMob lets you easily do that with our Deploy UI.
-You can also choose to deploy any web pages you have uploaded on your GitHub repo using our HTML5 hosting service.

 ### API